tomdev2008/redis-bigtable/README.md

 ==============
 ## Brief Introduction

 Redis additions that mimic Accumulo's structure with Hadoop connectors..
-If you're familiar with BigTable NoSQL databases, like Accumulo or HBase, this it a redis implementation of (a simplified) Accumulo.
+If you're familiar with BigTable NoSQL databases, like Accumulo or HBase, this is a redis implementation of (a simplified) Accumulo.
 It does not have customized iterators or use distributed locking through Apache Zookeeper (yet).

 This project was inspired because I really enjoy the constraint-based, key-value paradigm Accumulo offers, but I dislike how much heapspace it hogs.
 So, you won't find tablet servers, garbage collectors or monitors.